Kinetiq: Building a global education platform from scratch

 Frontend: Next.js 15 with Server Components for event pages, React 19 for interactive features

-After 12 months since launch, Kinetiq handles hundreds of active users and thousands of educational sessions monthly.
-Here are key metrics showing the platform's scale and impact:
+Twelve months after launch, Kinetiq handles hundreds of active users and thousands of educational sessions every month.
+Here are the numbers that matter:

 Active experts in marketplace